stifskere/stifskere/README.md

 My discord is Stif#6969

-I like to build computers too
+- I like to build computers

-Also
+- I like cats
+- I like cars

+And also

 I'm no one

-And...
-I don't know.